What to do when either the patient or physician chooses to end the doctor-patient relationship

-- Determine which is the most appropriate way to inform the patient of the decision to terminate — in person or by letter.
+- Determine which is the most appropriate way to inform the patient of the decision to terminate — in person or by letter or both.
 If you are informing the patient in person, send a confirming letter, if your College requires it.
-In either case, give reasonable notice you are ending the relationship; advise the patient to find a new physician; with your patient's consent, have copies of the medical records transferred; inform the patient you will provide only urgent or emergent care in the interim; and provide specific information concerning the patient's particular medical condition to ensure continuity of care.
-Document the rationale for terminating the relationship in the patient's record and note any conversation you have with the patient in the patient's medical record or keep a copy of the letter.
+In either case, give reasonable notice you are ending the relationship; advise the patient to find a new physician; inform the patient you will provide only urgent or emergent care in the interim; with your patient's consent, have copies of the medical records transferred; and provide specific information concerning the patient's particular medical condition to ensure continuity of care.

 - Inform your staff members about the termination.